DCC-Lab/RayTracing/README.md

 ## Installing and upgrading

+You need `matplotlib`, which is a fairly standard Python module.
+If you do not have it,  installing [Anaconda](https://www.anaconda.com/download/) is your best option.
+You should choose Python 3.7 or later.
 There are several ways to install the module:

 1. Simplest: `pip install raytracing` or `pip install --upgrade raytracing`
 2. If you download the [source](https://pypi.org/project/raytracing/) of the module, then you can type: `python setup.py install`